jeffsp/SPOC_Viewer/spoc_viewer.1.md

     the *camera-coordinates* argument, if provided), saved to the *filename* in PNG format, and then the application will exit.

+--opacity=*N*, -o *N*
+:   Set the opacity of the rendered points.
+Default is opacity=1.0,
+    i.e. not see through at all.

+--point-size=*N*, -i *N*
+:   Set the point size for the points when not rendering in box-mode.
+    default is point-size=5

 # USER INTERFACE